cu-mkp/manuscript-object/README.md

 # manuscript-object

+Data extraction, transformation, manipulation, and analysis of the [Making and Knowing Project](https://makingandknowing.org/)'s core dataset of the Digital Critical Edition, [_Secrets of Craft and Nature_](https://edition640.makingandknowing.org).
+The working files and data are housed in [m-k-manuscript-data](https://github.com/cu-mkp/m-k-manuscript-data).

 The `Manuscript` class represents a python version of BnF Ms 640.
 It contains a list of `Entry` objects, which hold the raw XML data from each entry along with some other data such as categories, title, ID, and properties.

 When `Manuscript` is instantiated, it reads a folder full of folios and processes it into its component entries, each of which becomes a `Entry` object.